Luba Sterlikova: Author

 Since 2014, she has been writing a column about the history of theatrical posters for The Stage magazine, published by the Bakhrushin Museum.

 As a free-lance lecturer, Sterlikova runs programs on poster art history at various venues.
-Her poster art projects included docent education at the Kreeger Museum and the American University Museum in Washington, DC, National University of Arts, Nursultan, Kazakhstan, and Embassy of Austria in the US.
+Her poster art projects included docent education at the Kreeger Museum and the American University Museum in Washington, DC, National University of Arts, Astana, Kazakhstan, and Embassy of Austria in the US.